TheIoTLearningInitiative/Arduino/documentation/Theory.md

 ## Bit

 > The bit is a basic unit of information in computing and digital communications.[1]
 A bit can have only one of two values, and may therefore be physically implemented with a two-state device.
-These values are most commonly represented as either a 0or1.
+These values are most commonly represented as either a 0 or 1.
 The term bit is a portmanteau of binary digit.
 In information theory, the bit is equivalent to the unit shannon,[2] named after Claude Shannon.
 [Wikipedia](https://en.wikipedia.org/wiki/Bit)

 ## Byte